rahulgopinath/rahulgopinath.github.io/_posts/2021-02-22-error-correcting-earley-parser.markdown

 * `<$ a> -> ` $$\epsilon$$

 For each such *correction*, we add one penalty.
 In essence, the following general correction rules get one penalty if they are used.
+That is, each *any* character `{$.}` is a correction, and the count of such *any* characters is the penalty in these rules.

 * `<$.+> -> <$.+> {$.}`
 * `<$.+> -> {$.}`

 Also, these terminal corrections get one penalty.
+Again, like above, the penalty here is because of not matching a particular expected character.

 * `<$ a> -> `$$\epsilon$$
 * `<$ a> -> {!a}`